salman-cissp/Deploy.WebApp.to.Azure/7.Insights/README.md

  # Getting Insights
 We need to keep an eye on all the resources that we have provisioned so far.
 We need to have a full observabilty of all the resources to keep track of what we have and how they're being used, and to identify any potential issues or opportunities for optimization.
 This information can help us make informed decisions about how to allocate resources, improve performance, and reduce costs.<br>
-We will be using two free 3rd tools to acieve that
+We will be using two free 3rd tools to achieve that<br>
- -  run the ps script to get a complete inventory
+ -  run the ps script to get a complete inventory<br>
 	- https://github.com/scautomation/Azure-Inventory-Workbook
  - check under the Workbooks in Monitor<br>
 	![download](https://github.com/salman-cissp/Deploy.WebApp.to.Azure/assets/134168108/3206d5ab-2434-4868-8ac3-b19502dee398)